inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

 That's it, you have upgraded to InvenioRDM v14!

-## Align "Thesis" and "Dissertation" resource types — optional
+## Align "Thesis" and "Dissertation" resource types

+*Required for upgrade*: No.

 Your upgrade is complete.
 This last section describes an **entirely optional** change that is not part of the upgrade.
 Nothing here affects your instance unless you choose to run it, and you can do so at any later time.
 Because resource types are a highly visible and commonly customized vocabulary, we suggest rather than impose this change.
 Decide together with your instance's stakeholders (librarians, curators) whether it fits your data before applying it.